infinite-table/infinite-react/www/pages/blog/2023/01/26/filtering-data-with-infinite-table-for-react.page.md

 </DataSource>
 ```

-What this does is it configures the `<DataSource />` component with an empty array of filters, which columns will pick up and each will display a filter editor in the column header.
+This configures the `<DataSource />` component with an empty array of filters; columns will pick this up and each will display a filter editor in the column header.

-Of course, you can define some initial filters
+Of course, you can define some initial filters:

 ```tsx title=Initial_filters:_filter_by_age_greater_than_40
 defaultFilterValue={[